Rapid City man sentenced to 25 years in prison for raping 8-year-old

 A Lawrence County jury found Hankins guilty of two counts of first-degree rape last May for abusing the girl.
 The girl testified in front of the jury during the trial.
 In 2014, Hankins pleaded guilty to 4th degree/statutory rape in Pennington County, court records show.

-Hankins was charged with the same statutory rape crime in 2018 for being in a relationship with a 15-year-old girl and impregnating her at lease twice.
+Hankins was charged with the same statutory rape crime in 2018 for being in a relationship with a 15-year-old girl and impregnating her at least twice.

 That case was dropped in January 2020.